horiehitoki/naledi/README.md

-# atproto-remix
+# stellar

-AT Protocol の Remix クライアント。
+Stellar is a web client for the AT Protocol, which was developed in Japan.